• Skip to primary navigation

 My Try At Healthier French Fries

 These fries really are wonderfully easy to make, and they surpass restaurant fries, hands down.
-Crispy on the outside, fluffy inside, not a bit greasy: these healthy fries are in a category all their own.
+Crispy on the outside, fluffy inside, not a bit greasy: these better-for-you fries are in a category all their own.

 You may find it hard to resist sampling a few before they even make it to the table.